LockdownRP-PZ/Rulebook/README.md

 ### 4.4 Quid Pro Quo PvP

 - If you attack a player in PVP (consent needed) or mug them (alternative to PVP if all parties do not agree), the victim (if they are alive) can engage in PVP with the aggressor without gaining consent for PVP.
-However the situation must be roleplayed out before combat starts.
 - This does not advocate KOS.
+The situation must still be roleplayed out before combat starts.
 - The victim must warn the aggressor before PVP initiates
 - This happens over TWO separate interactions.